alimate/alimate.github.io/_posts/2020-5-1-false-sharing.md

 <p style="text-align:center">
   <img src="/images/simple-counter-ol.png" alt="Object Layout for SimpleCounter">
 </p>
-**It follows the typical *OOP* or *Ordinay Object Pointer* structure in [JVM](https://www.baeldung.com/jvm-compressed-oops#1-object-memory-layout): an object header immediately followed by zero or more references to instance fields.** The header itself consists of one mark word, one *klass* word, and a 32-bit array length which is 12 bytes in total.
-Also, JVM may add up to 32-bits of padding for alignment purposes.
+**It follows the typical *OOP* or *Ordinay Object Pointer* structure in [JVM](https://www.baeldung.com/jvm-compressed-oops#1-object-memory-layout): an object header immediately followed by zero or more references to instance fields.** The header itself consists of one mark word, one *klass* word, and a 32-bit array length (only for arrays) which is 12 bytes in total.
+Also, JVM may add some paddings for alignment purposes.

 Immediately after object header and padding, there are 8 references to those 8 `long` instance fields.